flairysky/secretsobservatory/posts/poem_on_infinity.md

 ---

 <!-- FOOTNOTES
-[1]: Why it is taught at most schools this way is a mystery to me, since the ways one can understand infinity we whowed here are not difficult to grasb by school childern.
+[1]: Why it is taught at most schools this way is a mystery to me, since the ways one can understand infinity we showed here are not difficult to grasb by school childern.
 [2]: Of course it has to match the number of strawberries in your basket ;) -->